csernazs/pytest-httpserver/doc/tutorial.rst

 It is advised to use the ``url_for()`` method to construct an URL as it will always contain the correct port number in the URL.

-If you need the http port as an integer, you can get is by the ``port`` attribute of the ``httpserver`` object.
+If you need the http port as an integer, you can get it by the ``port`` attribute of the ``httpserver`` object.